Our Care Services

 We understand the challenges that can be faced when your loved one is living with Dementia.
 We train our carers to be aware and considerate of the effects of Dementia.
 This enables our carers to deliver a care service that is safe and respectful whilst providing support and guidance to you.

-The usual step when the time comes that our loved ones required 24-hour care is to start considering residential care, such as a care home.
+The usual step when the time comes that our loved ones require a high level of care is to start considering residential care, such as a care home.
 However, live-in care services are fast becoming popular, and in most cases cheaper, alternatives.
-Whether its short-term whilst they adjust to coming home after a hospital stay, or long-term to offer companionship and 24-hour support in their own home.
+Whether it's short-term whilst they adjust to coming home after a hospital stay, or long-term to offer companionship and regular support in their own home.